 Wine rated (2021 guide) 17/20

-Aroma of ripe black cherries and floral notes.
-Delicious on the palate, with soft tannins and a sweet finish; a beautiful village!
+Aromas of ripe black cherries and floral notes.
+A rich, indulgent palate with soft tannins and a sweet finish; a lovely village wine!

 Decanter